DataDog/hiring-engineers/answers.md

 An agent is a software specific solution that is integrated into a web or infrastructure service tracking all the conceivable metrics produced.
 The agent interacts with Datadog's webservice allowing serviced members to determine the quality and health of their systems using DataDog's high level visualization tools.

 #### Adding tags to config file
-*Use nano once again to edit the config file found in /etc/dd-agent/datadog.conf
+* Use nano once again to edit the config file found in /etc/dd-agent/datadog.conf
 ```
 	sudo nano /etc/dd-agent/datadog.conf
 ```
+Add the relevant tags code into the instances scope.
+For our purpose, we are tracking ziquanstag and the datadog suggest tags

 <img src="https://raw.githubusercontent.com/ziquanmiao/hiring-engineers/master/imgs/fig2.PNG" width="600" height="150" alt="_DSC4652">

 * Below is a screenshot of my host containing the tags I initialized: #ziquanstag, env:prod, role:database